 Not all projects succeed.
 Few of them even obtain significant levels of funding.

 Many projects with excellent ideas end up failing, whereas others with simple premises flourish beyond all expectations.
 Crowdfunding projects tend to follow a viral method of growth and, as such, are quite unpredictable without the proper marketing.

 "One of my favorite investment campaigns on [Republic] to date was RadioPublic," Nguyen said.
 "They're kind of like SoundCloud for podcasts and have investors like The New York Times, the parent company of WordPress and the Bose Corporation.
 They raised just under $150,000 from some of their most passionate users and listeners.
 To me, their trajectory is similar to Gimlet Media's – they ran a $200,000 equity crowdfunding campaign in 2014 and were just acquired by Spotify this month."

 Concluding a campaign

 - If the campaign didn't reach its target amount, funds are returned to the backers.
 Some crowdfunding websites still allow you to collect all the money you raised if you fail to reach your goal, though often at an additional expense.

 - If the campaign was successful, you receive the total amount of money you raised, minus processing fees.
 For example, Kickstarter charges a 5% fee for hosting the fundraiser and a percentage-based fee for payment processing.
 These payments are only required for successful crowdfunding projects and will not be charged to any that don't reach their goal amount.

-- Equity crowdfunding campaigns differ in their conclusion process, as you still have an obligation to the backers.
+- Equity crowdfunding campaigns differ in how they conclude, as you still have an obligation to the backers.
 That obligation depends on how the donations play out.